eueliseeu/eueliseeu/README.md

 - 🧳Where I live ?
 Brazil
 - 💼 My profession?
 Currently Programmer and Graphic Designer
-- 🎓 Are you going to college?
-Yes Systems Development Analysis
+- 🎓 Systems Development Analysis
 - 😇 are you years old? eighteen

 ## Your free time?